 The company still exists and changed the name in 1974 into iGuzzini and in 1981 to iGuzzini illuminazione.

-All the electric parts of this lamp are made by the Italian VLM Components company.
+All the electric parts of this lamp were made by the Italian VLM Components company in the 70s.
 VLM Components is located in Buccinasco, near Milan.
-The company is famous for the switches they produced that are designed by Achille Castigilioni in 1968.
-The switch of this table or bedside lamp is model 450, the small switch designed by Achille Castiglioni.
-He designed several switches for VLM Components, you can find them over here.
-VLM produced electric parts for almost every light company in Europe.
+The company is famous for the switches they produce that are designed by Achille Castigilioni in 1968.
+The switch of this 1970s mushroom table lamp is model 450.
+It is the small switch designed by Achille Castiglioni.
+He designed several switches for VLM Components.
+You can find them over here on Vintageinfo.
+VLM Components produced electric parts for almost every light company in Europe.

 Acrylic: often named by its commercial name: Perspex, Plexiglas, Crylux, Acrylite, Lucite, is a (mostly) transparent thermoplastic.

 The Otto Group is a mail order company and one of the world’s biggest e-commerce companies.
-Pricing in Deutsche Mark.
+Pricing was in Deutsche Mark in the 70s.
 1 Mark is 0,5 Euro/dollar.